osvaldokalvaitir/react-native-uber/README.md

 react-native run-ios | yarn ios
 ```

+Click to learn more about the tools used: [Google Maps Platform](https://github.com/osvaldokalvaitir/awesome/blob/main/src/maps/google-maps-platform.md).

 ## :memo: License

 This project is under the MIT license.
 See [LICENSE](/LICENSE) for more information.